Portuguese immigration to Hawaii: Immigrant culture and traditions

 Another popular Portuguese tradition in Hawaii is the Holy Spirit Festival (Festa do Espírito Santo), which, since 1901, is celebrated each May with a parade and feast.
 This three-day event is not an official church holiday, but a traditional observance that began in the 18th century with the Cult of the Holy Spirit in the Azores.
 It usually starts on a Friday night, followed on Saturday by decorating religious statues for the festivities to follow.
-Then on Sunday a young woman is chosen as Queen Isabel the 6th queen of Portugal, and she and her court lead a colorful parade.
-The final event is a mass with a "Blessing of the meat and bread" by a priest, after which Isabel is crowned as the Holy Ghost Queen.
+On Sunday a young woman is chosen to represent Queen Isabel the sixth queen of Portugal, to preside over a court leading a colorful parade.
+The final event is a mass with a "Blessing of the meat and bread" by a priest, after which Isabel is crowned the Holy Ghost Queen.
 A feast is then held in "a tradition of charity and feeding the poor," where food is served to all present.
 The foods of this feast typically include malasadas (pastries), paodoce (sweet bread), bean soup, Portuguese sausages, and bowls of beef and fish marinated in wine.

 The best-known Portuguese contribution to Hawaiian culture is the ukulele, based on the traditional Portuguese braguinha (cavaquinho).
 The introduction of the ukulele is generally credited to Madeiran cabinet makers Manuel Nunes, Augusto Dias, and José do Espírito Santo, who came to the Islands in 1879 on the British clipper SS Ravenscrag.
 The Hawaiian Gazette in late August 1879, two weeks after the arrival of the Ravenscrag, reported that "Madeira Islanders recently arrived here have been delighting the people with nightly street concerts."
 The article then mentions "their strange instruments, which are a kind of cross between a guitar and banjo."